Vhp2018/Reviews/README.md

 - Zagreus has access to 5 different weapons: swords, spears, shields, gauntlets, and guns, however build variety does not end there, each weapon has 4 different aspect 3 of which are able to be aquired after unlockining the weapons and beating the first boss of the game.
 The final aspect or the so called 'hidden aspect' has its own specfic set of conditions for you to be able to even view or unlock it.
 - On top of this there are a variety of 'Daedelus Hammer' upgrades that you can find throughout your run (maximum of 2 per run) and will give you an upgrade specific to your weapon.
 - In addition with the blessing I mentioned before you can upgrade your basic attack, special attack, cast & dash in addition to aquiring a variety of passive effects, many of these blessings can be upgraded using a pomograte (in a nice little call back to the story of Hades and Persephone).
 There are also some special cases, legendary boons can be found after aquiring some specfic boons, in addition to duo boons which can combine the abilities of two olympians.
 Finally there is Hermes, he appears rarely but has some of the best upgrades in the game (one of which can double your dash count from 2 to 4).
+- One of the many things that drew me away from the Roguelike genre is the feeling of losing all progression on death.
+However Hades has a plethora of permanent upgrades, hence the name roguelite.
+There are mirror upgrades that can boost your health, damage, number of dashes and more along with some fun unlockables that can change how your main area looks or even add different types of rooms to your runs.
+- On top of this each characters remembers the number of interations they've had with you in a way that makes it feel like you are growing a relationship with them as Zagreus.
+Full voice acting that added a whole new level to this.
+In addiiton to adding some more fun unlockables that can be gifted to you by the varied cast.
+- Hidden Fist Aspect is so fire

+#### Cons

+- Hades 2 isnt out yet
+- More Weapons
+- More Bosses
+- More Boons
+- I just want more Hades